 Some degree programs prohibit the acceptance of transfer credit from unaccredited or otherwise accredited universities.
 If a student meets unconditional graduate admission standards and has earned graduate level credit at an unaccredited or otherwise accredited institution of higher learning, the student may petition for transfer credit.
 Petitions for transfer credit must be submitted immediately upon admission.
 Credits will not be accepted until the student has completed nine semester hours and has maintained a 3.0 grade point average necessary for good standing.
 Credits will be evaluated and approved by the dean of the discipline and the Graduate Council, if needed.
 All requests must meet the stated conditions specified in the Transfer Credit from Regionally Accredited Universities section above.
-A determination will be made based on (1) the unaccredited or otherwise accredited institution's affiliation with the following agencies which honor recognition provided by the former: Council on Postsecondary Accreditation (COPA) and the Commission on Recognition of Post Secondary Accreditation (CORPA), and/or the Council for Higher Education Accreditation (CHEA); (2) acceptance of credit by three other regionally accredited universities located in the area of the unaccredited institution, (3) review and approval of the Graduate Council.
+A determination will be made based on (1) the unaccredited or otherwise accredited institution's affiliation with the following agencies which honor recognition provided by the former: Council on Postsecondary Accreditation (COPA) and the Council for Higher Education Accreditation (CHEA); (2) acceptance of credit by three other regionally accredited universities located in the area of the unaccredited institution; (3) review and approval of the Graduate Council.